network-unit-testing-system/nuts/docs/source/testbundles/alltestbundles.rst

     * Test remote ID: ``source, peer, remote_id``
     * Test if the peer is enabled: ``source, peer, is_enabled``
     * Test if the peer is up: ``source, peer, is_up``

-If all fields are present, all tests are executed.
-If the field is missing, the test is skipped: In the example below, ``R2`` only has a test that checks if its neighbor is down (``is_up: false``).
-All other tests will be shown as "skipped" in the results.

 **Test Bundle Example:**